BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Consequences

-The foremost effect that is triggered by the absence of ethical values embraced by the healthcare institutions’ leadership is that it results to adverse consequences.
+The foremost effect that is triggered by the absence of ethical values embraced by the healthcare institutions’ leadership is that it results in adverse consequences.
 A severe result of this is that individuals suffer loss of credibility and, in effect, loss of faith.
 Employees and thus, organizations suffer and lose as their leaders fail to act ethically.
-Sick people begin to wonder if the organisation is genuine in its care for one’s wellbeing.
+Sick people begin to wonder if the organization is genuine in its care for one’s well-being.
 This research posits that when leaders fail to walk the ethical talk, they end up without credibility across their workforce.

 Third, there are legal/regulatory implications that could arise from such unethical leadership actions.
-Measures might be committed in the healthcare, which violate the rules and regulation, but they are still not unethical.
+Measures might be committed in healthcare, that violate the rules and regulations, but they are still not unethical.
 Thus, healthcare firms likely run the risk of being fined greatly, sanctioned by the regulators, and end up involved in litigations.

-These financial and legal constraints could lead to negative impact such as the overall stability and efficient working of the organization.
-It is distressing to note that an organization’s operational issues are possibly compounded when the licenses or accreditation are nullified because of severe ethical violation (DuBois et al. , 2018).
+These financial and legal constraints could lead to negative impacts such as the overall stability and efficient working of the organization.
+It is distressing to note that an organization’s operational issues are possibly compounded when the licenses or accreditation are nullified because of severe ethical violations (DuBois et al., 2018).

-Therefore, assessing the results of studying ethical theories and principles mentioned above, it is possible to establish their strong impact on healthcare leadership and management.
-They are justice, beneficence or doing good to others and non-maleficence or not inflicting harm on others and finally autonomy which means getting to do what is best for an individual.
-Some of the ways in which we uphold fearless honesty include; We uphold the highest standards of ethical practices and ensure the creation of a culture that is based on the principles of trust, quality and that which revolves around patients needs.
+Therefore, by assessing the results of studying ethical theories and principles mentioned above, it is possible to establish their strong impact on healthcare leadership and management.
+They are justice, beneficence, or doing good to others non-maleficence, or not inflicting harm on others, and finally autonomy which means getting to do what is best for an individual.
+Some of how we uphold fearless honesty include; Upholding the highest standards of ethical practices and ensuring the creation of a culture that is based on the principles of trust, quality, and that which revolves around patient needs.
+Read more about our sample BHA FPX 4108 Assessment 2 Analysis of Data and Policies for complete information about this class.

 References